rizky-drakos/vagrant-networking-modes/host-only/README.md

 At this point, your VMs are fully connected to a host-only network.

 ### Points to take note
-:point_right: In a host-only network, you can see your local host machine together with all VMs as a group.
+:point_right: In a host-only network, you can **see your local host machine together with all VMs as a group**.
 With that being said, they can ping each other.
 * Ping your host machine (**192.168.1.6** is my host machine's internal IP address).
 ```bash
 vagrant@node-1:~$ ping -c 2 192.168.1.6